yehuthi/koseva/README.md

 - `npm i`
 - `npm run build`
 - Navigate to the new "dist" sub-directory.
-- A manifest-version 3 (Chrome, Edge) version will be in "v3".
+- A manifest-version 3 build for Chrome and Edge will be in `v3`.
-- A manifest-version 2 (Firefox) version will be in "v2".
+- A manifest-version 2 build for Firefox will be in `v2-gecko`.